seed-labs/seed-labs/CONTRIBUTING.md

     about it.

   - Search for issues with label "help wanted" to find out the specific things we are looking for.
-If you are very new in open-source project, you can start from the issues labeled "good first issue".
+If you are very new in open-source projects, you can start from the issues labeled "good first issue".

 - **New labs**.
 Developing new SEED labs.
 There are many topics that are not covered by the existing SEED labs.
-If you have expertise in those topics, and are interested in develop one or multiple SEED labs on that topic, we would like to hear your proposal, and will work with you to get things started.
+If you have expertise in those topics, and are interested in developing one or multiple SEED labs on that topic, we would like to hear your proposal, and will work with you to get things started.
 Here is an incomplete list of topics: